yanneta/msds501/hws/hw2/hw2.md

 You can use the numpy function `numpy.median`.

 ## Task 4: Thresholding
 For this task, you will fill in the function `thresholding`.
 Given an image, it should return a new image with just two values.
-Pixels above the threshold in the original image will be set to 255 (white), while pixels below the threshold will be set to 0 (black) in the new image.
+Pixels above the threshold in the original image will be set to 255 (white), while pixels below or equal to the threshold will be set to 0 (black) in the new image.

 ## Task 5: Center Crop
 For this task, you will fill in the function `center_crop`.